 Field Trips and Independent Travel

 Students will receive more detailed information about the field trips during the semester.
 In general, field trips provide students with a better understanding of important historical, social, political and economic systems relevant to current global issues.
 They also allow students to understand the impact of these issues on a local level.
-Some field trips in the past have included visits to Dole Banana Plantation, small farmers, indigenous communities, political parties, street children projects, and the Panama Canal.
+Some field trips in the past have included visits to a banana plantation, small farms, indigenous communities, political leaders, street children projects, community organizations, and the Panama Canal.
 In addition, students will experience the different tropical ecosystems - rain forest, cloud forest, and dry forest - and explore the relationship between environment and society.